Blog Post

 Current workflow challenges faced by dentists

-Workflow challenges can significantly impact outcomes and the efficiency of the dental office, with up to 82% of dentists stating that their single-unit crown procedures are impacted by inefficiencies.1 The causes range from poor preparations to inadequate tissue management, poor impressions, fractured or lost provisionals, and cementation issues when delivering the definitive crown.
+Workflow challenges can significantly impact outcomes and the efficiency of the dental office, with a simpler workflow being cited as the most desired improvement to the workflow.1 The causes range from poor preparations to inadequate tissue management, poor impressions, fractured or lost provisionals, and cementation issues when delivering the definitive crown.

-In addition, an estimated 27% of crown procedures are replacements of existing crowns,2 in part due to biological and structural failures.
-Marginal leakage and secondary caries, for example, may occur due to poor marginal fit of a crown, or failure to remove excess cement during crown cementation.3,4 Other biological issues that can lead to replacement of a failed restoration include irreversible pulpitis and fracture of the tooth.
+In addition, an estimated 36% of crown procedures are replacements of existing crowns,1 in part due to biological and structural failures.
+Marginal leakage and secondary caries, for example, may occur due to poor marginal fit of a crown, or failure to remove excess cement during crown cementation.2,3 Other biological issues that can lead to replacement of a failed restoration include irreversible pulpitis and fracture of the tooth.

 Reasons for structural failures include: